PowerDNS/pdns/docs/upgrading.rst

 ``--with-pg-config`` to specify a path to a non-default ``pg_config`` if you have Postgresql installed in a non-default location.

+The improved :doc:`LDAP Backend <backends/ldap>` backend now requires Kerberos headers to be installed.
+Specifically, it needs `krb5.h` to be installed.

 4.0.X to 4.0.2
 --------------